Council of the European Union: Configurations

 Composed of education, culture, youth, communications and sport ministers, who meet around three or four times a year.
 Includes audiovisual issues.

 Complementing these, the Political and Security Committee (PSC) brings together ambassadors to monitor international situations and define policies within the CSDP, particularly in crises.
-The European Council is similar to a configuration of the council and operates in a similar way, but is composed of the national leaders (heads of government or state) and has its own President, since 2019, Charles Michel.
+The European Council is similar to a configuration of the council and operates in a similar way, but is composed of the national leaders (heads of government or state) and has its own President, since 2024, António Costa.
 The body's purpose is to define the general "impetus" of the Union.
 The European Council deals with the major issues such as the appointment of the President of the European Commission who takes part in the body's meetings.

 Ecofin's Eurozone component, the Euro group, is also a formal group with its own President.
 Its European Council counterpart is the Euro summit formalized in 2011 and the TSCG.

 Following the entry into force of a framework agreement between the EU and ESA there is a Space Council configuration—a joint and concomitant meeting of the EU Council and of the ESA Council at ministerial level dealing with the implementation of the ESP adopted by both organisations.